nika-sandler/the-black-sun/README.md

 ## DOI and Archiving
 The project is also archived on Zenodo (https://doi.org/10.5281/zenodo.15678107), where it has been assigned a permanent DOI for citation and long-term preservation.

+The zine The Black Sun preserved in the archive of The Photographers' Gallery

 Other Archives:

 – Internet Archive